smallest-inc/smallest-python-sdk/README.md

 ## Get the API Key

-1. Visit [waves.smallest.ai](https://waves.smallest.ai/) and sign up for an account or log in if you already have an account.
+1. Visit [console.smallest.ai](https://console.smallest.ai//) and sign up for an account or log in if you already have an account.
-2. Navigate to `API Key` tab in your account dashboard.
+2. Navigate to `API Keys` tab in your account dashboard.
 3. Create a new API Key and copy it.
 4. Export the API Key in your environment with the name `SMALLEST_API_KEY`, ensuring that your application can access it securely for authentication.